 As adults, we deal with assholes often.
 They will make snide comments.
 People can be rude and inconsiderate.
 We know how to deal with those types of people.
 It’s a valuable skill that we need to pass along to our children.
 They don’t need the teacher to intervene for every little thing.
 They need to learn skills like walking away or telling someone they don’t like what is being said.
 Kids need to learn how to handle their issues.

 We all need to learn the difference between kids being jerks and bullying.

-My 6 year old son came home the other day and said someone was making fun of his braclet.
+My 6-year-old son came home the other day and said someone was making fun of his bracelet.
 It was a bracelet he made in preschool, rediscovered, and decided he was going to wear it every day.
 It was made of pink, yellow and blue hearts.
 The kid in his classroom started making fun of him.
 He said it was a girl bracelet.

 On one hand, the kid had a point.
 Honestly, it looks like a girl bracelet.
 So, my son tells me the story saying the kid was making fun of him and his bracelet.
 I didn’t run into the school to tell on the kid.
 I asked my son what he said to the kid.
 He said “nothing.”
 Why?
 Why didn’t he tell the kid he was being mean or he didn’t like what he was saying?

 I told him if the kid did it again he should just tell him he didn’t like what was being said.
 My 9-year-old said “or you can tell your teacher or go to the office and tell them.”
 That seems like overkill.
 No. Try to handle the problem yourself first.
 If the kid continues to make fun of you, tell the teacher.

 The other 6-year-old wasn’t being a bully just because he was making fun of my kid.
 That’s part of what kids do.
 Is it acceptable?
 No. It is something that will occasionally happen, and when it does I want my son to stand up for himself.